Bedrock Integration with nOps Platform

 - Make a test model invocation to ensure logs are being generated

-- Check the Cloudwatch log group to confirm log entries are appearing
+- Check the S3 bucket to confirm log files are appearing

 cautionModel Invocation Logs will only capture usage going forward from the time they are enabled.
 Historical usage prior to enabling logs will not be available.